 To understand how long it takes to draw up house plans, you must first understand the process the architect goes through.
 Here are the steps:

-Next, the architect starts to gather information.
-This process might include a questionnaire from the architect to help understand the client's goals and desires for the project.
+The architect starts to gather information which might include a questionnaire from the architect to help understand the client's goals and desires for the project.
 It also includes site visits and assessments to determine the condition of the site.
 Sometimes architects will need to talk to surveyors and geotechnical engineers, and they will need to gather city records to get the zoning codes for the project.
-Most of the information is gathered within three weeks.
+Most of the information is gathered within a few weeks.

 The final phase of the process is sending the construction documents and permit applications to the appropriate entities.
-This indicates the design is complete, and all that is left is for it to be reviewed by the government departments and approval given.
+This indicates the design is complete, and all that is left is for it to be reviewed by the government departments for approval.
 Sometimes adjustments are necessary, which will add additional weeks or months to the process.

 It is possible to buy pre-made house plans instead of having them drawn, but this can lead to problems.
 Pre-made house plans do not take into account the site and its unique features.
 Having an architect draw plans or at least review the plans you have will help the process go smoothly.